-Impact management plans that will be prepared for the proposed HUGS Pipeline are covered in sections 6.1 - 6.7.
+Impact management plans that will be prepared for the proposed HUGS Pipeline are covered in sections 5.1- 5.6.

-7.1 PROPERTY MANAGEMENT PLAN (PMP)
+5.1 Property Management Plan (PMP)

 A Property Management Plan (PMP) may be produced for individual parcels of land with impacted landowners and occupiers.
-This plan will identify concerns such as access, amenity, commercial considerations, access, rehabilitation requirements and environmentally sensitive areas.
+This plan will be developed with the landholder to identify impacts and how to mitigate and manage these, such as access, amenity, commercial considerations, rehabilitation requirements and environmentally sensitive areas.